 The nerves can also tell the brain whether it’s gas or stool that’s filling the rectum.

-For the bowel to function and work properly you need:
+For the bowel to function and work properly, and to relieve constipation, you need:

 - The nerves of the rectum and anus to be sending the correct messages to your brain, so that you can feel when stool or gas arrives in the rectum and can send messages to the muscles you want to hold on.
 These may not function normally in some neurological and spinal conditions and are sometimes damaged in childbirth.